YuemingLong/microtubule-catastrophe/page03_interactive_fig1.md

 ---
 layout: page
-title: Interactive Figure 1
+title: Interactive Figure
-permalink: interactive_a
+permalink: interactive
 sidebar: true
-interactive: interactive_1.html
+interactive: concentration_ecdfs_interactive.html
 ---
 ---

 ## Figure Description
-Below is an example of an embedded interactive figure.
-It generates two-dimensional random walks of 10,000 steps each time the button is clicked.
+Below are the ECDFs of time to microtubule catstrophe at different tubilin concentrations.
-Moving the slider shows you in finer detail the position and history of the past 500 steps.
+Click on the toolbar to be able to zoom, and use the legend to toggle different ECDFs on and off.

 <!-- The below line includes the interactive figure.
 Do not change! -->
 <center>